Olympics-Volleyball-China stunned by Turkey, U.S. ease past Argentina | Sports-Games

 - Japan

-Defending women's champions China were upset in straight sets by Turkey in their Olympic Pool B opener on Sunday, going down 25-21 25-14 25-14 at the Ariake Arena.
-China, who have won six Olympic medals in women's volleyball including three gold, were overpowered by the Turks for whom opposite hitter Ebrar Karakurt -- with her distinctive bright pink hair -- led the way with 18 points.
+Defending women's champions China was stunned in straight sets by Turkey in their Olympic volleyball Pool B opener on Sunday, going down 25-21 25-14 25-14 at the Ariake Arena.
+China, who have won six Olympic medals in women's volleyball including three gold, was overpowered by the Turks for whom opposite hitter Ebrar Karakurt -- with her distinctive bright pink hair -- led the way with 18 points.

-Three of her team mates finished in double figures while Turkey's defence also proved to be too good for China, with Hande Baladin and libero Simge Akoz making 13 successful digs to keep the ball in play.
+Three of her teammates finished in double figures while Turkey's defense also proved to be too good for China, with Hande Baladin and libero Simge Akoz making 13 successful digs to keep the ball in play.
 The Chinese lacked cohesion throughout the encounter and coach Lang Ping made several substitutions to find the right combination while Turkey stuck with the same line-up for all three sets.

-"Right now we are so happy because we know that Chinese are a great team, they have incredibly talented players and they are the Olympic champions," Turkey captain Eda Dundar, who led the match with four blocks, told reporters.
-"Today we served very well...
-In every part of the game we were leading.
+"Right now we're so happy because we know that Chinese are a great team, they have incredibly talented players and they are the Olympic champions," Turkey captain Eda Dundar, who led the match with four blocks, told reporters.
+"Today we served well...
+In every part of the game, we were leading.
 Maybe China didn't play their best game but we played our best game."

+China's top scorer Zhang Changning (13 points) said they must "prepare from zero" for the upcoming games.
+Japan's Mayu Ishikawa followed in her elder brother Yuki's footsteps by top-scoring with 13 points, alongside Ai Kurogo, as the hosts made short work of an error-prone Kenya in a 25-15 25-11 25-23 victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)